FoxxMD/blog/_posts/2025-04-07-migrating-to-traefik.md

 Traefik requires setting up a [cert resolver and entrypoint](https://doc.traefik.io/traefik/https/acme/#configuration-examples) which can be done via file or as labels on a docker container (not recommended).

-One advantage Traefik has is that it will [automatically generate certs](https://doc.traefik.io/traefik/https/acme/#domain-definition) for **all domains** found during service discovery.
-That is, if you have the label
+One advantage Traefik has is that it will [automatically generate certs](https://doc.traefik.io/traefik/https/acme/#domain-definition) for **all domains** found during service discovery (that is, if you have the label)

 ```yaml
 labels: